kurtve/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Using sessions allows us to track when a user log in to or out of a web app and lets us determine if the user is authorized to access content.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+The bcript library allows us to hash passwords with a secure one-way function that lets us verify a password from a user but does not let us retrieve the plan-text password from the hash.

 - [ ] What does bcrypt do to slow down attackers?

+The bcrypt hash function lets us specify the number of hashing rounds to apply to a password.
+By making this a large enough value, we can make computing the hash sufficiently expensive in terms of computing time to discourage hacking attempts.

 - [ ] What are the three parts of the JSON Web Token?

+A JSON Web Token contains the following components:
+    - [ ] The header, which specifies the token type and the encryption algorithm used
+    - [ ] The payload, which contains a subject and developer-specified data such as the username and expiration date
+    - [ ] The signature, which allows us to verify that the token has not been altered in any way

 ## Minimum Viable Product